FreeCutter/XYZ_ONESEATER/README.md

 The XYZ ONESEATER is a trike bicycle which frame and stearing components are mainly build out of 25mm square aluminium tubing.

+This is the Github repository providing the sources of the project as FreeCad-files (.FCStd) as well as the resulting technical drawings summarized in the pdf-document [OneSeater_Techdrawings](link).

 The original construction drawings for the XYZ ONESEATER might be downloaded [here](http://www.n55.dk/MANUALS/SPACEFRAMEVEHICLES/spaceframevehicles.html).
 Credits to [N55](http://www.n55.dk) and collaborator Till Wolfer.

 An appetizer for the vehicles in action could be found [here](http://www.youtube.com/watch?v=CPaBOMBIfKA) and [here](https://youtu.be/3dgY7bEmk1Q).
-Furthermore there is a quite vivid thread available on the German velomobilforum.de [here](https://www.velomobilforum.de/forum/index.php?threads/eigenbau-xyz-spaceframe-vehicle.33109/).
+Furthermore there is a thread available on the German [velomobilforum.de](https://www.velomobilforum.de/forum/index.php?threads/eigenbau-xyz-spaceframe-vehicle.33109/).

-Sharing alike as the original does the idea of this side is to remix, transform, or build upon the original construction drawings provided.
-Thus, all of us have to distribute our contributions in this repository under the same lices as the original: [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/).
+Sharing alike as the original does the idea of this Github repository is to remix, transform, or build upon the original construction drawings provided.
+Thus, all of us have to distribute our contributions in this repository under the same license as the original: [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/).

-Following the idea it is obvious to use a open source tool as well: [FreeCAD](https://www.freecadweb.org).
-<br>FreeCAD is an open-source parametric 3D modeler made primarily to design real-life objects of any size.
+Following the idea of open source it is obvious to use an open source tool as well: [FreeCAD](https://www.freecadweb.org).
+FreeCAD is an open-source parametric 3D modeler made primarily to design real-life objects of any size.

+Starting point of this repository was to get the original construction drawings transformed to FreeCAD.

+This transformation procedure is based on the structure of the original construction plan, i.e. each single component is genrated in FreeCAD (see details in [FreeCAD workflow](link)).
+Subsequently the needed components are used in assembleys like frame and steering bridge resulting in the final vehicle.
+The resulting FreeCAD files (.FCStd-files) are published in this GitHub repository and represent the open source to generate technical drawings.
+It's obvious that slightly adjustments had been taken compared to the original plan.
-Starting point of this repository was to get the original construction drawings transformed to FreeCAD and publish them in this repository.
-Doing so smaller mistakes in the original drawings should have been corrected.
-Thus, the now available construction manual is the first fork of the original drawing.
-You could use them to start your own DIY project of reproducing a XYZ ONESEATER!
-Standard bicycle parts like wheels and bottom bracket are not in focus so far and might be added later.

-If you have done any further improvements or changes please contribute them here in order to get further on the road of shared open source development.
+Thus, the both now available open source FreeCAD files as well as the resulting construction manual are the first fork of the original drawing.
+You could use them to start your own DIY project of reproducing a XYZ ONESEATER.
+If you have done any further improvements or changes please contribute them accordingly in order to get further on the road of shared open source development.

-First potential fork might be the XYZ TWOSEATER which already had been introduced as THREESEATER [here](https://www.dropbox.com/s/jynk9lwfgj25o40/dreisitzer.avi).
-However, according to my knowledge FreeCAD drawings are still missing and could be added/developed here.
+Potential fork might be the XYZ TWOSEATER which already had been introduced as THREESEATER [here](https://www.dropbox.com/s/jynk9lwfgj25o40/dreisitzer.avi).
+However, it seems to be that FreeCAD drawings are still missing and could be added/developed/provided accordingly.

-The applied FreeCAD workflow is kept simple and similar to a [typical PartDesign workflow](https://www.freecadweb.org/wiki/Getting_started#Working_with_the_PartDesign_and_Sketcher_workbenches):
-<br>One real component is represented by one FreeCAD file.
-As square aluminium tubing is the main material for the ONESEATER the setup of the FreeCAD files starts most often with the characteristic cross-section of the component (e.g. 25x25x2mm square tubing).
-The Sketcher workbench inside the PartDesign workbench is used to draw the cross-section.
-The cross-section is subsequently extruded to a solid.
-Boreholes are drilled to the solid by using the Pocket tool of the PartDesign workbench.
-<br>Final assembly of appropiate components e.g. to a frame or stearing subassembley could be done by using the [A2plus](https://www.freecadweb.org/wiki/A2plus_Workbench) workbench.
-This is done mainly by adding circularEdge constraints between several components to get to subassembleys as well as constraints between several subassembleys to get to a final assembly respectively.
-<br>Screws, nuts and washers might be added in subassembleys or final assembly by using the [Fasteners](https://www.freecadweb.org/wiki/Fasteners_Workbench) workbench.
-<br>Technical drawings of components or any assembly could be easily generated by using the [TechDraw](https://www.freecadweb.org/wiki/TechDraw_Module) workbench.
+Have fun!